Why is Emotional Intelligence Important in the Workplace? | ICBI

 Social Skills

-Another important aspect of emotional intelligence at the workplace is having the right social skills to interact with people and make meaningful relationships with them.
+Another aspect of emotional intelligence that is important in the workplace is having the right social skills to interact with people and make meaningful relationships with them.
 This way, you develop a more robust understanding of yourself and the people around you.

 As a manager, you can benefit greatly from excellent social skills by building relationships with your employees.
 This opens a channel of communication, and your employees can build a strong rapport with you.